Abdelnasser98/email_sender_script/README.md

-This Script was made by Python 🐍
+This Script was made with Python 🐍

 you will need the credentials File from your google console application to be able to access the Gmail Api also the token.json is going to be created in the intial use of the script, just to make sure that the credentials are saved and also updated every time